 - First, all staff are aware of the disadvantaged students they teach, tutor or mentor: we consciously build strong relationships with these students, gaining knowledge of their subject strengths and areas for development, their individual contexts and aspirations. - We focus relentlessly on developing them as individuals: their talents, their academic endeavours and acknowledge and address the unique barriers they face. - At the front of our minds we remember that we are powerful advocates: we have a responsibility to ensure that every disadvantaged student is prioritised for enriching academic and extracurricular opportunities that challenge and inspire them. - We develop disadvantaged students as leaders in our community: we believe in them, even when they don't believe in themselves; we prioritise them at every opportunity, proactively encourage them to take on leadership roles and ensure they develop the skills in order for them to be successful. - We know that excellent teaching is at the heart of disadvantaged learners' success: supported by our ambitious learning culture, our pedagogy, knowledge-rich, cohesive curriculum, consistent routines, feedback, high expectations and strong knowledge of individuals can and do make a difference to our most vulnerable students. - We know that excellent teaching is adaptive and meets the needs of the learner: teachers engage with incremental coaching and evidence-informed approaches to refine, develop and improve in order to ensure our learners achieve their potential.
-We understand the importance of subject mastery and seek always to develop subject knowledge and expertise. - We address financial and practical barriers to learning and enrichment: we know how parents or carers can apply for bursaries to support access to activities and enrichment opportunities; we provide essential equipment, discounts for uniform and study guides for disadvantaged students. - We offer opportunities for independent practice: we explicitly teach students learning habits, which are embedded in lessons and monitor their success throughout their school career and intervene, where necessary, to support progress. - We raise aspirations and focus on the future: we provide guidance and support that allow our students to explore opportunities they may not have considered.
-Students are prioritised for careers advice and work experience.
+We understand the importance of subject mastery and seek always to develop subject knowledge and expertise. - We address financial and practical barriers to learning and enrichment: we know how parents or carers can apply for bursaries to support access to activities and enrichment opportunities; we provide essential equipment and study guides for disadvantaged students.

+- We offer opportunities for independent practice: we explicitly teach students learning habits, which are embedded in lessons and monitor their success throughout their school career and intervene, where necessary, to support progress. - We raise aspirations and focus on the future: we provide guidance and support that allow our students to explore opportunities they may not have considered.
+Our disadvantaged students are prioritised for careers advice and support in securing work experience.
 We develop strong links with universities and businesses in order to encourage all students to broaden their horizons.
+Our ambition is that all students develop confidence to talk about their future and have the skills required to make well informed decisions throughout their lives.